kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

 | 2023-10-01 to 2023-10-08 | Fall 23 launch   | 2023-10-23               | Laserhawk                |
 | 2023-12-12               | Lacoste1212      | 2024-02-05               | Hungry Sharks            |

-Now the table is compact and free of duplicate promotions while preserving all relevant dates.
-Let me know if you'd like any further adjustments! 🚀
 Another important date to remember is 15th May 2023, when the game was launched on consoles, since this brought a considerable amount of new players into the game mode.
 The releases of the three TMO cars (21st Nov 2023, 27th Feb 2024, 22nd May 2024) are also significant, as well as the beginning of 2024 when the pricing model changed.
 You'll find spikes (or dips) in the upcoming graphs around the dates mentioned above.

 In addition to this, the community has shown a bigger pull to special events, for instance on 29th July 2024 we had [Pyramidori](https://www.trackmania.io/#/leaderboard/D6gnMSccMV_QHo4KG5LREWvYti2), made by popular streamer **Wirtual** with scenery by **Oclavukixus**.
 Being the awaited sequel of Wirtual's previous COTD, [Midori](https://trackmania.io/#/leaderboard/tZROO7ZGFV5oSel3hyKrvZ60Xth), more players were interested in playing COTD on that day, with a player count of ~4000 players, while other tracks in the same week show player counts of low ~2000s. **Almost halved**.